joaquinrovira/upv-oos-reservations/README.md

 > *NOTE:* Examples of cron expressions can be found in [`lib/util/cron.go`](lib/util/cron.go#L10-L13).
 For the exact syntax specification, check out [`reugn/go-quartz`](https://github.com/reugn/go-quartz#cron-expression-format).

-Besides environment variables, you will have to tell the program when you would like your reservations.
-The agent will read (and watch for changes of) a file named `config.json`.
+Besides environment variables, you will have to specify when you would like your reservations.
+The agent will read (and watch for changes to) a file named `config.json`.
 The file [`config.example.json`](./config.example.json) contains an example of the required content:

 ```json
 {